turingschool/backend-curriculum-site/module1/lessons/intro_to_arrays_arts_and_crafts.md

 * What does an Array model conceptually?
 * What are some of the properties of an array?
 How do they behave?

-## Together - Data Structures, Collections, and Programming
+## Data Structures, Collections, and Programming
 * What is a "Data Structure"?
   A data structure is a particular way of organizing information so that it can be used efficiently
 * Why are Arrays so ubiquitous?